Martingale spaces and representations under absolutely continuous changes of probability: Results

 We consider a probability space $(\Omega,\cF,\PP)$ endowed with a right-continuous (not necessarily $\PP$-complete) filtration $\FF=(\cF_t)_{t\geq0}$ and a probability measure $\QQ\abs\PP$.
 In view of \cite[Theorem III.3.4]{JS03}, the density process of $\QQ$ relative to $\PP$ is the unique non-negative process $Z\in\MP$ such that $\ud\QQ|_{\cF_t}=Z_t\,\ud\PP|_{\cF_t}$, for all $t\geq0$.
 Let us define the stopping times

 Note that $\QQ(\zeta<+\infty)=0$, while $\QQ|_{\cF_t}\sim\PP|_{\cF_t}$ holds if and only if $\PP(Z_t>0)=1$.

 The behavior of local martingales under locally absolutely continuous, but not necessarily equivalent, changes of probability has been studied in \cite{Leng77}, from which we recall the following fundamental result (compare also with \cite[Theorems 12.12 and 12.20]{HWY}).\footnote{A careful examination of the proof of \cite[Theorem 3]{Leng77} shows that it still holds true for non-complete filtrations, since it is based on standard operations in stochastic calculus which are valid in general filtrations by \cite{J79,JS03}.
-In the statement of Proposition \ref{prop:Leng}, all processes have a.s. c\`adl\`ag paths under the respective probability measures, as a consequence of Lemma \ref{lem:RC} (recall that we tacitly assume that all local martingales have a.s. c\`adl\`ag paths). }
+In the statement of Proposition \ref{prop:Leng}, we consider without loss of generality a version of $X$ that is measurable with respect to the optional $\sigma$-field on the $\overline{\PP}$-completion of the filtration $\FF$, where $\overline{\PP}:=(\PP+\QQ)/2$.
+Note that, as a consequence of Lemma \ref{lem:RC}, all processes have a.s. c\`adl\`ag paths under the respective probability measures (recall that we tacitly assume that all local martingales have a.s. c\`adl\`ag paths). }

 \begin{prop} For an adapted process $X$, the following hold: \begin{enumerate} \item[(i)] $X\in\MQ$ if and only if $ZX\in\MP$; \item[(ii)] $X\in\mMlocQ$ if and only if there exists a sequence of stopping times $(\tau_n)_{n\in\N}$ increasing $\QQ$-a.s. to infinity such that $(ZX)^{\tau_n}\in\mMlocP$, for each $n\in\N$; \item[(iii)] if $X\in\mMlocP$, then \be \widehat{X} := X - \frac{1}{Z}\cdot [X,Z] + \left(\Delta X_{\eta}\ind_{\dbraco{\eta,+\infty}}\right)^{p,\PP} \in \mMlocQ. \ee \end{enumerate} \end{prop}